 Baking Powder and Soda – As mentioned before, the soda works well with the sour cream, but you’ll want the extra punch from baking powder in the oven for a good rise.

-Eggs – Also bring to room temperature before using
+Eggs – Two large eggs also at room temperature before using.

-Butter – Bring to room temperature before using
+Butter – Bring to room temperature before using.
+If using salted, omit the additional salt in the recipe.

 Freeze-Dried Strawberries – The magic ingredient for a strawberry buttercream.
-These add a ton of color and flavor in a small amount but be sure to get “freeze-dried” and not “frozen”.
+These add a ton of color and flavor in a small amount but be sure to get “freeze-dried” and not “frozen” or "dried".
+These can usually be found by the raisins and other dried fruits in most grocery stores.

-Heavy Cream – Heavy cream/heavy whipping cream is preferred, but any milk will work.
+Cream – Heavy whipping cream is preferred, but any milk will work.
 The higher the milk fat, the creamier the buttercream will taste though

 Start with cookie ingredients first, as you’ll want to chill the cookie dough in the refrigerator for at least an hour before cooking.